squaresLab/squaresLab.github.io/index.md

 measure and then improve the quality of real, messy, ever-changing software.

+Our public projects can be found at [SquaresLabGitHub](https://github.com/squaresLab)

 squaresLab@CMU is led by (Assistant) Professor [Claire Le Goues](http://www.clairelegoues.com), and also includes:

 *   [Chris Timperley](http://www.christimperley.co.uk), post-doc extraordinaire